 HISTORY OF APRIL 19

 Many of my Facebook friends have asked me to write an article on the History of April 19th.
 Why?
 Surely, this date is slightly more likely to fall on a Tuesday, Thursday or Sunday (58 in 400 years each) than on Friday or Saturday (57), and slightly less likely to occur on a Monday or Wednesday (56).
-But what important things have happened historically on this date in history?
+But what important things have occurred historically on this date in history?
 There are many, here are just three: